US Stocks Headed for Big Gains in 2016 Despite Early Stumble

 For the most part, markets overseas also fared better than in 2015.

-In Europe, Britain's market was headed for a 13.2 percent gain, despite jitters that rocked the market following the summer's "Brexit" vote to leave European Union.
-Indexes in Germany and France were on their way to gains of 6.8 percent and 4.6 percent, respectively.
-Japan's Nikkei was on track to eke out a gain of 1.8 percent, and Hong Kong's benchmark index was down 1.5 percent.
+In Europe, Britain's market closed the year at a record high that left the index with a 14.4 percent gain, despite jitters that rocked the market following the summer's "Brexit" vote to leave European Union.
+Indexes in Germany and France rose 6.9 percent and 4.9 percent, respectively.
+Japan's Nikkei was on track to eke out a gain of 0.4 percent, and Hong Kong's benchmark index was up 0.4 percent.

 Few anticipated the kinds of gains for U.S. stocks this year in January, when the market kicked of the year in a deep slump that knocked the Dow, Nasdaq and S&P 500 into a correction, or a drop of 10 percent or more from their recent peaks.
 For the S&P 500, it was the second correction in five months.